datadudes/athena/README.md

   slaves: <comma separated list of hostnames/ips of your slave nodes> # all the other nodes (data nodes)
 ```

-The master node is accessed by all functionality requiring SSH access, such as `athena copy`, `athena pig`.
-The slave
-nodes are accessed when running queries, making reports, and anything else that involves Impala.
-Athena assumes the
-Impala daemon is running on your slave nodes and will randomly choose a node from the list of slave nodes for running a
-query.

-#### Complete configuration example

-Below is a documented example of all the configuration options with their default values.
-As you can see, only the
+Use the following reference to find all the possible configuration options with their default values.
+As you can see,
-`cluster > master` and `cluster > slaves` need to be provided, as they don't have defaults.
+only the `cluster > master` and `cluster > slaves` need to be provided, as they don't have defaults.

 ```yaml
 cluster:                            # Basic cluster information